 Ask for Referrals

 Some business owners can’t be bothered asking existing customers, friends and family for referrals.
-Successful business owners know that it’s part of a small business growth strategy.
+However, successful business owners know it’s part of a small business growth strategy.
 If you don’t feel right about asking the people you’ve built relationships with to refer your business, try offering them a carrot.
 Offer to give a gift certificate for any successful referrals.
 Most customers, friends and family members are happy to help.
 After all, they want to see you succeed and grow your small business!

 Expand Products & Services